-The authority has, as of 1st April 2023, 4 food premises located within the port on its database that are subject to programmed food hygiene interventions; three are catering establishments, one is a wet sales venue.
-Of the three operating two are rated '5', one is rated '4', and one rated '3'.
-Of these 4, 2 are Risk Band C, 1 is Risk Band D, 1 is a Risk Band E.
+The authority has, as of 1st April 2024, 5 food premises located within the port on its database that are subject to programmed food hygiene interventions; three are catering establishments, one is a wet sales venue, and the other is ad-hoc catering by Border Force.
+All of the businesses are rated '5' - Very Good.
+They are placed in risk bands for frequency of inspection based on risk to the consumer, 3 are in Band D (inspection every 2 years), and two are in Band E (inspection every 3 years.
+All are in Band C for Food Standards with inspections due every 5 years.